ellierutherford/HotelBookingSystem/Diary_Eleanor.md

   - If an active reservation is selected, the user can cancel it: DONE
   - Note: all bookings are either active or cancelled, no functionality to make inactive?
 - Starwood members can delete their registration: DONE
+- Starwood members can save their credit card details and also modify their details: DONE
+  - After a user successfully logs in, Starwood members can save their credit card details (more than a credit card can be saved): DONE

 Update 09/07 - didn't get a chance to do any tidy up really, I just focussed on login functionality today.
 Was a bit of a slog, but finally have the login working.
 Next step for me - get logout working.